SidraOB/git_assignment/README.md

 Describe the steps to open a pull request?

-- click on the pull request tab
+-Go to the original repository on Github.
--click on New pull request button
+-There will be a prompt saying "compare & pull request" next to the recently pushed branch.
+Click on this button.
--Ensure that the base repository is the original repository and base branch is main -compare repository should be the forked repository and compare branch should be that we just pushed -Fill out the details about why we did the changes and add relevant information -we can also request reviewers and finally press "create pull request" button
+-Choose the appropriate base and main branches -Usually the base repository is the original repository and base branch is main -compare repository should be the forked repository and compare branch should be that we just pushed -Fill out the details about why we did the changes and add relevant information -we can also request reviewers (if necessary) and click "create pull request" button

 Describe the steps to add a collaborator to a repository (share write permissions)

--Open the repository where you want to add a collaborator -Click on the "Settings" tab
+-Login to Github and navigate to your repository
--click on the Collaborators under access menu
+-Go to repository settings
--To invite the people, click on "add people" under manage access -type the github usename or email of the person you want to add as collaborator -set the permission to "write" and send the invitation
+-Click on the Collaborators under manage access menu -To invite the people, click on "add people" under manage access -Type the github usename or email of the person you want to add as collaborator -Set the permission to "write" and send the invitation

 What is the difference between git and GitHub?